walkeralicia/Anorexia_CNV_GWAS/README.md

      **/genome_wide** to conduct various total genome-wide rCNV burden analyses.

-     **/locus_wide** to conduct multiple locus-wide CNV associations using two sets of known CNV lists; a set of 167 pleiotropic dosage-sensitive disease-risk CNVs, and a set of XX DECIPHER genomic syndrome CNVs.
+     **/locus_wide** to conduct multiple locus-wide CNV associations using two sets of known CNV lists; a set of 167 dosage-sensitive, pleiotropic CNVs, and a set of 67 well-established syndromic CNVs (including DECIPHER developmental CNVs).

 - **/04_CNV_breakpoint_GWAS** converts cnv input data from PLINK cfile format into PLINK bfile format to conduct a genome-wide CNV breakpoint association study.

-- **/05_novel_CNV_regions** identifies novel disease-associated CNV regions (CNVRs) and plots the results.
+- **/05_Novel_CNV_regions** identifies novel disease-risk CNV regions (CNVRs) and plots the results.

 - **/06_Meta_analyses_with_ANGI** meta-analyses locus-wide and CNV-breakpoint GWAS association results with a replication study's results using Stouffer's method.
 The folder also contains the summary statistics from the ANGI study used to meta-analyse with the UKB.